-It can be a struggle for children who are impeded by communication challenges to engage and connect with others.
-However, because social dynamics play a critical role in their development, they must be able to express themselves without limitations.
+It can be a struggle for children impeded by communication challenges to engage and connect with others.
+However, because social dynamics play a critical role in their development, they must express themselves without limitations.

 With that said, the Avaz application aims to do just that.
 The app enables kids with cerebral palsy, down syndrome, and Autism to exchange information with others effectively through picture-based communication.